 4. Creamy Brown with Green Accents

-Using creamy brown colors and other light brown blends work excellent in living rooms with high ceilings and windows.
-These colors would give more light in your room and make it look larger.
-Use green upholstery to add more color in your room.
+Using creamy brown colors and other light brown blends works well in living rooms with high ceilings and windows.
+These colors would give more light to your room and make it look larger.
+Use green upholstery to add more color to your room.

 5. Black, Brown and Yellow

 Give your living room a modern and luxurious feel with the use of a black, brown and yellow color scheme.
 Use a yellow palette scheme for the walls to give emphasis on the lighter feel of the room.
-Balance it with brown and black furniture and fixtures to give it a modern look.
+Balance it with brown and black furniture and fixtures to modernize it.

 6. Country Brown and White

 Want to give your living room a country aura?
-Play with a light brown- cream wall color to give a lighter ambiance.
-Use dark brown – mostly wooden ornate and floors – to give it a country feeling.
-Use light colored furniture or furnishings to balance out the wooden brown fixtures.
+Play with a light brown- cream wall color to provide a softer ambiance.
+Use dark brown – mostly wooden ornate and floors – to give it a country feel.
+Use light-colored furniture or furnishings to balance out the wooden brown fixtures.

 7. Blue, White and Violet

 Violet and blues are very relaxing for the eyes and can relax people the longer they are in a room with such colors.
-Blend blues and violets together with white furnishings to emphasize a stress-relief and light filled living room for you and your guests.
+Blend blues and violets with white furnishings to emphasize a stress-relief and light-filled living room for you and your guests.